-1. Even C is probably too heavy for the task.
+1. Even C is Probably Too Heavy for the Task

-Although a friend of mine has previously written a 4k intro in C, I am having problems getting compiler to generate the compact code I want.
-One of the reason for that is that even when optimizing the whole program at once, compilers (here and later on by "compilers" I mean ones I tried for the intro, namely clang & gcc) don't relax the ABI restrictions for internal (externally invisible) functions.
+Although a friend of mine has previously written a 4k intro in C, I am having problems getting the compiler to generate the compact code I want.
+One of the reasons for that is that even when optimizing the whole program at once, compilers (here and later on by "compilers" I mean ones I tried for the intro, namely clang & gcc) don't relax the ABI restrictions for internal (externally invisible) functions.
 Sure, you can inline a function altogether but sometimes it's not what you want.

 To provide an example: let's say that ABI mandates that you pass arguments via stack.
-However, according to your particular optimization criteria (be it size or speed) you could generate better code for calling some (not all) functions if arguments were passed via registers.
+However, according to your particular optimization criteria (be it size or speed), you could generate better code for calling some (not all) functions if arguments were passed via registers.
 Currently, you can fine-tune that manually (by using

 'regparm' function attribute on select functions), but ideally compiler would analyze all the callers of your function and decide that automatically.